MrShwhale/TMA-Character-Chart/notes.md

 Add Ellis connection to the Vast when Gertrude is revealed to have stopped the ritual

 Add all connections to The Buried in ep 99

+Add all connections to The Spiral in ep 101

 # Current episode notes